sysgears/spinjs/docs/scripts.md

 ## `spin build`

-Builds your project for production.
+Builds your project for production (the webpack's `mode` property is set to `'production'`; the build code is minified).
 The project won't run, SpinJS will just generate and minify the build, and save the generated files under the `build` directory.
 The `build` directory is automatically generated under the current working directory.
 To change the `build` directory, consult the [configuration] guide.

 ```bash
 spin build